sarthtalati/v1.1-API-Documentation/source/includes/_transaction.md

 625 | Transaction number does not exist.
 626 | Unable to return transaction.
 The quantity of returned items are more than purchased items.
 627 | Quantity cannot be negative.
-628 | The entire transaction is already returned.
+628 | Invalid return transaction type.
 629 | The return quantity of the item is more than available quantity.
 630 | The return amount is more than the transaction/line-item amount.
 631 | Transaction amount cannot be negative.